-- (1) The Pre-dissertation Research Project (PDRP) - (2) All counseling practicum requirements - (3) Academic requirements listed in Area I (Behavioral Science Core) and Area II (Psychology Practitioner Core) of this outline - (4) The Doctoral Qualifying Examination - (5) The Doctoral Oral Examination - (6) The Dissertation Proposal and Colloquium - (7) All required courses must have been passed with a grade of B- (or higher) or Credit.
+- (1) The Pre-dissertation Research Project (PDRP) - (2) All counseling practicum requirements - (3) Academic requirements listed in Area I (Behavioral Science Core) and Area II (Psychology Practitioner Core) in this handbook - (4) The Doctoral Qualifying Examination - (5) The Doctoral Oral Examination - (6) The Dissertation Proposal and Colloquium - (7) All required courses must have been passed with a grade of B- (or higher) or Credit.

 Applying for Internship: Students are required to enroll in Counseling Psychology Internship Preparation Seminar (EDPS 7890) in the fall term they apply for internships.
+Also refer to the Internship Readiness form on the program webpage for more information.

 During Internship: Students are required to enroll in Internship in Counseling Psychology (EDPS 7920), during fall and spring semesters (at least 1 credit hour per semester) of their internship placement year.
 Per the Graduate School policy, students must enroll for at least 3 credit hours each semester (fall and spring) they are matriculated at the University, including the year they are on internship.
-This can be accomplished by enrolling each semester (fall and spring) in 1 hour of EDPS 7920 (Internship) and 2 hours of EDPS 7970 (Thesis Research: Ph.D.).
+This can be accomplished by enrolling each semester (fall and spring) in 1 hour of

+EDPS 7920 (Internship) and 2 hours of EDPS 7970 (Thesis Research: Ph.D.).
 The APA Committee on Accreditation indicates that all program requirements, including the internship, must be completed prior to awarding of the doctoral degree.
-Any student who has not defended their dissertation prior to completion of internship must continue to register for 3 credit hours per semester (fall and spring) until finished the dissertation has been completed.
+Any student who has not defended their dissertation prior to completion of internship must continue to register for 3 credit hours per semester (fall and spring) until the dissertation has been completed.